mushroomlabs/ansible-role-hub20/README.md

 This role is only responsible for the installation and setup of the following hub20 services:

  - API: the REST API (a django-application, served by uvicorn)
- - blockchain sync: a background job that pull all relevant blockchain transactions to the application database
+ - web3 listen events: a background job that will listen to relevant web3 events (i.e, ETH/ERC20 transfers to accounts hold by our services, raiden channels being opened/closed, whatever else the user defines)
  - raiden sync: a background job to collect and process all events from your Raiden instance
  - track pending payments: a background job that checks pending transactions targeting any of the accounts of the Hub20 internal